inskim4330/inskim4330.github.io/_posts/2023-01-04-cs_nullable.md

 category: c#
 ---

-Description of null, nullable value types, null-coalescing operator and Pattern matching
+Description of null, nullable value types, null-coalescing operator and Pattern matching.

 ## Table of contents
 - [Table of contents](#table-of-contents)